 The person will experience intense distress when faced with the source of their phobia.
 This can prevent them from functioning normally and sometimes leads to panic attacks.

 In the United States, approximately 19 million people have phobias.

-- Phobias are much more serious than simple fear sensations and are not limited to fears of specific triggers.
+- Phobias are more serious than simple fear sensations and are not limited to fears of specific triggers.

-- Despite phobic individuals being aware that their fear is irrational, they cannot control the feelings
+- Despite individuals being aware that their phobia is irrational, they cannot control the fear reaction.

 What is a phobia?

 A phobia is an exaggerated and irrational fear.

 The term 'phobia' is often used to refer to a fear of one particular trigger.
 However, there are three types of phobia recognized by the American Psychiatric Association (APA).
 These include: